qouteall/imm_ptl_wiki_copy/Implementation-Details.md

 Vanilla Minecraft only allows loading one dimension in client at once.
 This mod eliminates that limitation and changed many code that's built upon one-client-world assumption.
 To maintain minimal intrusive and maximum generality, this mod switches the client world context when invoking code associated with remote dimensions.

-### Eliminate the Near-Loaded-Limitation
+### Eliminate the Near-Loading Limitation

 Vanilla Minecraft only allows chunks nearby the player to be loaded.
 This mod's portal allows loading very far chunks, so this limitation must be eliminated.
 Vanilla use a fixed size array to store chunk references and chunk rendering info references.
 This mod changed them into maps.

-### Chunk Visibility and Entity Visibility Changes
+### Chunk Visibility and Entity Visibility Tracking

-To do world information synchonization, the server must track the chunk visibility and entity visibility for every player.
+To do world information synchronization, the server must track the chunk visibility and entity visibility for every player.
 This mod rewrites chunk tracking algorithm.
-ImmPtl's chunk tracking algorithm updates periodcally and searches for directly and indrectly visible portals.
+ImmPtl's chunk tracking algorithm updates periodically and searches for directly and indirectly visible portals.
 To mitigate the lag spikes, this mod's chunk tracking algorithm make it gradually loads chunks from near to far.
 Entity tracking mechanics also gets changed.

 ### Networking Protocol Changes